-Students explore and apply the materials, technologies and techniques used in art-making.
+Students explore and apply the materials, technologies and techniques used in artmaking.
 They use information about design elements and principles to influence their own aesthetic and guide how they view others' works.
-They also investigate information about artists, art movements and theories, and use the lens of a context to examine influences on art-making.
+Students explore and apply display and curatorial skills.
+They also investigate information about artists, art movements and theories.